-Unanswered questions on “organizing:” We articulate the questions that the current study seeks to answer about “organizing” in the revision of the section that we retitled as “Organizing as a Case Study.”
-In this section, we elaborate on what citation maps add to current knowledge on “organizing,” with specific reference to the forthcoming article in the American Review of Political Science mentioned above that includes one citation map that was developed as part of the current study.
+Unanswered questions on “organizing:” We articulate the questions that the current study seeks to answer about “organizing” in the revision of the section that we have retitled “Organizing as a Case Study” (see highlighted text above).
+In this section, we elaborate on what citation maps add to current knowledge on “organizing,” with specific reference to the forthcoming article in the American Review of Political Science mentioned above, which includes one citation map that was developed as part of the current study.
 We then present how the current paper adds to the ARPS article both regarding the citation mapping methodology and in terms of new knowledge about “organizing.”

-A review and comparison of extant techniques: We review prevalent techniques used to address these types of questions in a new section entitled “Comparison of Prevalent Techniques,” which compares citation mapping using VOSviewer with alternative methods, highlighting its advantages and added value.
-We note that VOSviewer produces maps that are visually clearer and easier to interpret than some of the alternatives, and that it provides the user with flexible settings options that facilitate the creation of relevant maps for a variety of scholarly applications.
+A review and comparison of extant techniques: We review prevalent techniques used to address these types of questions in a new section titled “Comparison of Prevalent Techniques” (see highlighted text above), which compares citation mapping using VOSviewer with alternative methods, highlighting its advantages and added value.
+We note that VOSviewer produces maps that are visually clearer and easier to interpret than some of the alternatives and that it provides the user with flexible settings options that facilitate the creation of relevant maps for a variety of scholarly applications.
 Regarding the topic modeling alternative, we note that while topic modeling is ideal for identifying themes in a research field, citation mapping provides additional techniques and tools to identify the relationships between topics and to generate visual maps that represent these relationships.
-In comparison to topic modelling, citation modelling has the added value of identifying citation relationships between publications, authors, references, research institutions and countries.
+In comparison to topic modeling, citation modeling has the added value of identifying citation relationships between publications, authors, references, research institutions, and countries.

-Assessment of method’s clustering success: We address this concern in the new section “Comparison of Prevalent Techniques” mentioned above, where we elaborate on VOSviewer’s mapping and clustering techniques.
-Here we cite sources that explain their advantage over alternative bibliometric mapping techniques and why we believe they produce the optimal structure of relationships among publications.
+Assessment of the method’s clustering success: We have addressed this concern in the new section “Comparison of Prevalent Techniques” (see highlighted text above), where we elaborate on VOSviewer’s mapping and clustering techniques.
+Here we cite sources that explain their advantage over alternative bibliometric mapping techniques, and why we believe they produce the optimal structure of relationships among publications.
 We note that VOSviewer implements a resolution parameter to determine the number of color classifications (clusters) in the maps.
 The larger the value of this parameter, the larger the number of clusters in the map.
-When this parameter is set to the default setting of 1.0, as we do in our study, then the clustering equation reduces to the popular and well-known modularity function introduced by Newman and Girvan (2004).
-However, similar to the argument made in Grimmer and King (2011), users can adjust the resolution parameter within VOSviewer’s interface to obtain the level of cluster resolution most useful for their research needs.
-In the manuscript we note that several studies have shown how adjusting the resolution parameter can yield useful scholarly insights (Fils and Van Eck 2018; Waltman, van Eck, and Noyons 2010).
+When this parameter is set to the default of 1.0, as in our study, the clustering equation reduces to the popular and well-known modularity function introduced by Newman and Girvan (2004).
+However, like the argument made in Grimmer and King (2011), users can adjust the resolution parameter within VOSviewer’s interface to obtain the level of cluster resolution most useful for their research needs.
+In the manuscript, we note that several studies have shown how adjusting the resolution parameter can yield useful scholarly insights (Fils and van Eck 2018; Waltman, van Eck, and Noyons 2010).